warnonphilippe/spring-boot-with-activiti-example/README.md

 </dependency>
 ```

 This adds a Spring Boot actuator endpoint for Activiti.
 If we restart the application, and hit http://localhost:8080/activiti/, we get some basic stats about our processes.
-With some imagination that in a live system you’ve got many more process definitions deployed and executing, you can see how this is useful.
+With some imagination that in a live system youï¿½ve got many more process definitions deployed and executing, you can see how this is useful.

 The same actuator is also registered as a JMX bean exposing similar information.